Readdle: PDF Expert

 PDF Expert is a PDF editing app for iPhone, iPad and Mac.

 The app allows a user to read, annotate and edit PDFs, change text and images, fill in forms and sign contracts.

 PDF Expert was initially launched for iOS in 2010 for the first iPad and is now supported on the iPad, iPhone, and Mac.

 Spark

 Spark is an email application for Windows, iOS, macOS, and Android devices.
 Lifehacker wrote that Spark was the best alternative for Mailbox users when that service went offline.
-It was released on April 2, 2019, and was Readdle's first app released on Android.
+It was launched for iOS in May 2015.
+An Android version was released in April 2019, becoming Readdle's first application in Play Store.

 Spark +AI

 In 2023, Spark introduced artificial intelligence features for premium users.
 Dubbed 'Spark +AI', the service first launched by utilising Microsoft Azure OpenAI software to draft, rewrite, and contour emails on behalf of users.
 In 2024, Spark +AI continued to enhance its service by rolling out a new feature which supports AI content generation in the style of the end-user, allowing for more human-like/natural email construction.